You may have more peace of mind when you can recognize signs of heart problems and know when to seek help from your doctor.

 Understanding Heart Murmurs

-Your doctor may have identified a heart murmur when he listened to your baby’s heartbeat.
+Your doctor may have identified a heart murmur when they listened to your baby’s heartbeat.
 Some heart defects can cause murmurs, which are basically just extra noise during a heartbeat.

 You’re naturally going to be concerned about your child’s congenital heart defect.
 But try to be aware and informed, rather than too worried.

 Keep in mind that a surgeon can often repair these problems so your child lives a normal life, with more doctor visits to make sure all is well.
-Once you know what to look for, you can make sure your child gets the care he needs.
+Once you know what to look for, you can make sure your child gets the care they need.